stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-We discuss the purpose of the standard validation layer below.
+The purpose of the standard validation layer is discussed below.

 ### Required Extensions

-Generally we will need to enable platform-specific extensions to actually perform rendering.

-Usually there will be two extensions for a Vulkan rendering surface:
+Generally platform-specific extensions are required to actually perform rendering, which usually comprises two extensions for a Vulkan rendering surface:

 - the general surface: `VK_KHR_surface`